Discover The Top Places To Visit In Bhutan In May : A Journey Through Hills Of Himalaya

 Photo: Vinayaraj / Wikimedia Commons

 Haa Valley, one of Bhutan’s most secluded and lesser-known regions, is a hidden treasure that boasts pristine natural beauty and a tranquil environment.
 Visiting in May is particularly ideal, as the valley’s alpine landscapes and traditional villages are vibrant and in full bloom, making it a perfect retreat for those seeking peace and quiet.
 The valley is also home to two notable temples, Lhakhang Karpo and Lhakhang Nagpo, which provide insight into Bhutan’s rich cultural history.
-With its serene setting and cultural sites, Haa Valley is among the best places to visit in Bhutan in May for a unique and immersive travel experience.
+With its serene setting and cultural sites, Haa Valley is among the best places to see in Bhutan in May for a unique and immersive travel experience.

 Major Attraction: Lhakhang Karpo and Lhakhang Nagpo